eMongoose/eMongoose/README.md

 # 👋 Hi, I’m Emily

-I’m currently studying at Simon Fraser University
+I am a computing science student at Simon Fraser University

 <!---
 eMongoose/eMongoose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.